himelmallick/Bayes_Review_ASA_BIOP/Neural_network/README.md

 ==============================
 ### Tatiana Matejovicova, September 2020 ###

 Using BNNs to predict toxicity on Tox21 data.
+Upon request, we can provide the entire repository to run the models.

 Project Organization
 ------------